 When is Black Friday 2020?

 This year, Black Friday falls on 27 November, and Cyber Monday on 30 November.
 Black Friday is a sales tradition that goes back decades in the US, it’s relatively new to the UK, but each year it gets bigger and longer.
 Ultimately, Black Friday is much more than a single day – you can anticipate sales running for as long as a fortnight.

 Due to the pandemic, more and more shoppers will do their deals-hunting online rather than in stores.
 With that in mind, we imagine that many retailers will put their best offers online first, or even exclusively online.
-Despite that end-of-November date, you can expect Black Friday deals to start appearing online in the middle of the month.

 Are the smartwatch deals on Black Friday worth waiting for?